 Torres Pilots has approximately 40 AMSA-licensed pilots.
 Trainee pilots must comply with AMSA’s service standards for qualifications, watch-keeping experience, health, under keel clearance management (UKCM) and ECDIS training.
 Torres Pilots require trainees to have a Master Class 1 qualification and have extensive command experience on commercial vessels operating on international routes.
 TP pilots regularly attend AMSA-approved professional development programs and conduct check pilot assessment transits as part of their licence renewal requirements.

-Torres Pilots has over 35 AMSA licensed pilots.
-Trainee pilots must comply with AMSA and service standards for qualifications, watch keeping experience, health, under keel clearance management (UKCM) and ECDIS training.
-Torres Pilots require trainees to have a Master Class 1 qualification and have extensive command experience on commercial vessels operating on international routes.
-TP pilots regularly attend AMSA approved professional development and check pilot training programs.
-Pilotages in the GBR are probably the longest single handed pilotages in the world.
-Fatigue was identified by the ATSB 2011 review of GBR pilotage as a major safety issue.
+Pilotages in the GBR are probably the longest single-handed pilotages in the world.
+Fatigue was identified by the ATSB 2011 review of the GBR pilotage as a major safety issue.
 Our pilots reside in Cairns and Mackay adjacent to the compulsory pilot boarding grounds, which allows us to better respond to late ETA changes and bookings, whilst at the same time minimising pilot fatigue.

-Director, Perry Sutton, has been responsible for pilot service management for 35 years.
+Director, Perry Sutton, has been responsible for marine pilot service management for over 40 years.

-Torres Pilots has attained AS/NZS ISO 9001:2008 Quality Assurance certification and is annually audited by the international certification society Det Norske Veritas (DNV).
+Torres Pilots has attained AS/NZS ISO 9001:2015 Quality Assurance certification and is audited annually by the international certification society Det Norske Veritas (DNV).